 Climate Change – hotter and drier conditions are increasing the risk of land turning to desert;

-Removal of fuel for wood – cutting down trees to use the wood for fuel leads to roots dying.
+Removal of trees for fuel – cutting down trees to use the wood for fuel leads to roots dying.
 The soil will no longer be held together by the roots and erosion will occur;

 Overgrazing – soil becomes bare as the result of vegetation being removed by grazing animals.
 The soil becomes bare, compacted and prone to drying out and cracking;

 Over-cultivation – as a population grows there is a greater demand for food.
 Farming becomes more intensive which means the land has less chance to recover causing it to become infertile, exposed and at risk of erosion; and